Greenville County offering rental assistance to those impacted by the pandemic

 GREENVILLE, S.C.
-(WSPA) – A new report from SC Housing shows thousands of people who live in rental homes are in need of assistance in Greenville.
-The County has approximately 14-million dollars in aid waiting to be distributed to renters in need, and if you’ve been impacted by the pandemic— you might want to check to see if you qualify.
+(WSPA) – A new report from SC Housing shows thousands of people who live in rental homes are in need of assistance in Greenville County.
+The county has approximately $14-million in aid waiting to be distributed to renters in need.
+If you’ve been impacted by the pandemic, you might want to check to see if you qualify.

-Bryan Grady is SC Housing’s Chief Research Officer.
-He said he and his team published the new assessment to create awareness.
+SC Housing’s Chief Research Officer Bryan Grady said he and his team published the new assessment to create awareness.

-“This is designed to be the start of a conversation in many ways to try to get people to look at these issues at the community level and say, ‘Are we doing what we should be doing?’
-‘Are we making sure that people at all sorts of income levels are able to access housing?'” said Grady.
+“This is designed to be the start of a conversation in many ways, to try to get people to look at these issues at the community level and say, ‘Are we doing what we should be doing?’
+‘Are we making sure that people at all sorts of income levels are able to access housing?'”
+Grady said.

 “Because they’re the ones who decide about zoning rules,” Grady explained.
 “They’re the ones who talk about land-use policy.
 They’re the ones who make the decisions about how much housing is built, and where it can be built and what it looks like and all of that.”